aucloud/aucloud.github.io/docs/Platform_Overview/licensing/licensing.md

 Therefore it can only be installed on a dedicated server, or a virtual machine that is hosted on your own dedicated server.

-### BYOL Windows Server licences

-In order to bring Windows servers to the AUCloud shared infrastructure.

-!!! note "Minimum core licences for BYOL"

-    There is a Microsoft mandated minimum of 8 cores per windows VM for BYOL.
-    Customers are advised that under 8 cores it is likely to be more cost effective provisioning licences via AUCloud

-1. Validate your licences (see the references below)
-1. Provide AUCloud Service Desk the names of the VMs (and the VDC in which they reside) to which you want to bring your own Microsoft Windows licences

 ### BYOL Red Hat licences